 Schools on Trails is designed to get students outside by empowering Anchorage teachers with tools and training to enhance education through outdoor experiences.
 Connection to nearby parks, trails, and green spaces ignite an adventurous spirit and encourage a love of learning and introduce students to their closest environment.

 - Support educators regularly in getting students outside doing any lesson or activity.

-- Identify and raise awareness of trails, parks, and streams and natural habitats near Anchorage schools.
+- Raise awareness of trails, parks, streams, and natural areas near Anchorage schools.

-- Connect schools and families to these nearby public spaces and encourage outdoor educational opportunities.
+- Connect students and families to public spaces through hands-on learning opportunities.

 - Schools on Trails Maps

 These maps highlight the connection between schools in the Anchorage area and their public green spaces.